COV-IRT/SARS-CoV-2_workshop/module1/README.md

 ### BBMap - host removal

 Most data sets that are uploaded to NCBI will likely have the host reads removed, in particular when it is human patient samples.
 However, this will not be the case for data you get directly from a sequencer.
 The amount of contaminant or host DNA will depend on the sequencing method.
-For example, targeted amplification or capture sequencing approaches are designed to minimise non-specific read sequencing.
-But some sample types (e.g. low biomas samples) are prone to more unspecific reads noise, so it is useful to be able to remove those reads prior to downstream processing.
+For example, targeted amplification or capture sequencing approaches are designed to minimize non-specific read sequencing.
+But some sample types (e.g. low biomass samples) are prone to more unspecific reads noise, so it is useful to be able to remove those reads prior to downstream processing.
 <br>

 ```